bytes0xcr6/SmartContracts/Ethernaut-Challenges/Force/README.md

-# Force Challenge (Send value to a contract with no Facllback and Receive)
+# Force Challenge (Send value to a contract with no Fallback and Receive)

 ![BigLevel7](https://user-images.githubusercontent.com/102038261/199758351-8e80ca7b-61a3-45af-9b5c-ac59516c3c1b.svg)